 On the down side, your readership might be sizeable, might not make you a lot of money, but will demand that you show up to write your blog regularly.
 Readers expect bloggers to stay on top of their blog and keep it updated at least a few times per week — unless you alert them to a vacation or blog stoppage.

 But you are not easily dissuaded, you are up for the challenge, and you are ready to join the blogosphere (that’s the virtual world where blogs live).
 You can get up and running quickly with simple web-based blog software.
-Online Journalism Review — a publication where I once wrote a column — has a great roundup of blog services, complete with side-by-side comparison chart.
-OJR mentions some popular options such as Blogger, TypePad and WordPress.
+Here’s a great side-by-side comparison chart of services, including Blogger, TypePad and WordPress.

 How to Get Your Blog Noticed